-Today In Hip-Hop: Lil Kim Releases ‘Hard Core’ Debut
+Today in Hip-Hop: Lil Kim Releases ‘Hard Core’ Album

 On this day, November 12, in hip-hop history…